olaroos/deepnetnotes/logbook.md

 Straight from the top of my mind I would guess that we shift the sequence one step to the right and encode the last character in the sequence as a blank state.
 You would then have basically two different Y vectors.
 One that contains the original right-shifted vector that we use as target comparing with the output of the transformer, and one Y vector with the last element changed to a blank state.

 Another possibility is that the mask is created in a way such that it covers out the last element such that it is not considered at all as an input.

 Questions, are we waisting resources by making a prediction for all the characters in the target-vector?
 Most likely not, this information has relative positional information that we need to learn sequential information...

 I understand that we can use the transformer for multiple purposes, not only sequence prediction but also marking e.g the most influencal parts of a sequence which then could be used as input to solve another problem.
 I will read the paper Attention is all you need again to see if I missed something.

+23:40 ->

+I take back what I wrote about using the mask to hide information about the last element in Y. The google transformer uses a Residual connection that passes Y besides the masked self-attention layer.
+So masking Y doesn't solve the last element prediction problem.